 Make sure the tires from your accident are saved and properly stored.
 These tires are a critical piece of evidence in a defective tire case.
 If you can, find the purchase documents on your tires.

-And call a personal injury attorney.
-Injuries from accidents resulting from defective tires tend to be life changing, life threatening and often fatal.
+And call an Atlanta personal injury attorney.
+Injuries from accidents resulting from defective tires tend to be life-changing, life-threatening, and often fatal.
 Don’t depend on a multi-national billion-dollar insurance company to have your best interest in mind.

 Get the strong arm